Capston-FPT-Somo-Farm-Task-Management/Mobile_Application/README.md

 # Mobile_Application
-Mobile application for Admin and Manager
+Mobile application for Manager and Supervisor